 What kind of jackfruit is best for making sabzi?

-The raw, unripe jackfruit with tender seeds is best for cooking.
-The color of the unripe jackfruit should be milky white and not pale yellow.
+The colour of the unripe jackfruit should be milky white and not pale yellow.
 The ripe and sweet jackfruit with hard seeds should not be used for making sabzi.

 The best season to get unripe tender jackfruit is from May – July or before the monsoon/rainy season.
 In some parts of India, unripe jackfruit is available during the winter season as well.

-How To Clean Kathal (Jackfruit) For Sabzi?
+How To Clean Kathal (Jackfruit)

 Firstly, don’t get intimidated by the complex structure of the fruit.
 Once you get the technique to clean the jackfruit right, nothing can stop you from making delicious jackfruit recipes every day.

-How To Store Unripe Kathal (Jackfruit)?
+How To Store Unripe Kathal (Jackfruit)

 The unripe jackfruit pieces should be stored in the fridge (not freezer) in a ziplock bag and consumed in a day or two.
 Because after a day or two it starts ripening and not in the best stage to make sabzi or curry.

-Even the slightest hint of ripeness in the jackfruit might not result in a delicious kathal (jackfruit) ki sabzi.
 You can also wrap up the pieces and keep them in the freezer for up to one month.
-But the flavor is best enjoyed when eaten as fresh as possible.
+But the flavour is best enjoyed when eaten as fresh as possible.

-How To Make Punjabi Kathal Ki Sabzi At Home:
+Step-By-Step Punjabi Kathal Ki Sabzi

 Next, add the ginger and garlic paste, chopped tomato, spices, and salt.
-Fry the masala till oil separates.
+Fry the masala till the oil separates.
 This usually takes 5 – 10 minutes over low heat.

-Add the shallow-fried jackfruit in the kadhai, stir to combine so that jackfruit pieces are evenly coated with the spice mix.
+Add the shallow-fried jackfruit to the kadhai, stir to combine so that jackfruit pieces are evenly coated with the spice mix.
 Cover with a lid and let the sabzi cook over low heat for 15 – 20 minutes, stirring occasionally in between.

 During this time the jackfruit pieces absorb the flavor of the spices.
 Check for doneness and turn off the heat.
+Serve Kathal Ki Sabzi hot, garnished with coriander leaves.

-Serving Suggestions:
+Serving Suggestion

 In a Punjabi household, Kathal Ki Sabzi is mainly served with chapati or phulka.
 Since it is a dry dish, we accompany it with these Indian dishes:

-Panchmel Dal (No Onion/Garlic)
+- Panchmel Dal (No Onion/Garlic)

 If you try this recipe and love it, please leave a comment and a rating.
-This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.
+This helps us grow and reach other food lovers like you.

 Kathal (Jackfruit) Ki Sabzi Recipe